-where a procedural_statement is one of: procedural assignment conditional_statement case_statement loop_statement wait statement for the model to generate a combinatorial circuit, the always block (i) should not be edge sensitive, (ii) every branch of the conditional statement should define all output, and (iii) every case of case statement should define all output and must have a default case.
+where a procedural_statement is one of: procedural assignment conditional_statement case_statement loop_statement wait statement

+The initial statement is non-synthesizable and is normally used in testbenches.
+The always statement is synthesizable, and the resulting circuit can be a combinatorial or sequential circuit.
+In order for the model to generate a combinatorial circuit, the always block (i) should not be edge sensitive, (ii) every branch of the conditional statement should define all output, and (iii) every case of case statement should define all output and must have a default case.
 More detailed coverage of this topic is covered in Lab 7.
 The destination (LHS) should be of reg type; either scalar or vector.
-For example, reg m; // scalar reg type reg [7:0] switches; // vector reg type
+For example, reg m; // scalar reg type reg [7:0] switches; // vector reg type end